-TIM-Tester – Vespel – Thermal conductivity, Thermal Impedance
+TIM-Tester – Vespel – Thermal conductivity, Thermal Impedance in Polymers

 Vespel™ is a high-performance polymer which is suited for extreme thermal, electrical and mechanical stress.
 Dimensional and thermal stability, low thermal and electrical conductivity, excellent wear and bearing properties, and chemical and radiation resistance are some of its remarkable properties.
 Advantageous is also that many components can be made lighter and more resistant with Vespel than with conventional metals, ceramics and polymers.
 Vespel has various applications and is mostly used in aerospace, semiconductor and automotive technology.